openenergymonitor/guide/source/setup/esp8266-adapter-emontx.markdown

 8) If you wish to post data to Emoncms.org, enter your Emoncms.org write apikey found on your Emoncms.org account page.

-9) Set the Emoncms Node Name to 0 or other numeric node id in the range 0 – 31 (Emoncms.org does not currently support non-numeric node names).

-10) Click save, after around 10-20 seconds the interface should report that the successful packets have been sent to emoncms.org.
+9) Click save, after around 10-20 seconds the interface should report that the successful packets have been sent to emoncms.org.
 You can now check the inputs page on your emoncms.org account, which should looks like this:

 ![espinputs.png](/images/setup/esp8266adapter/espinputs.png)

-11) Configure Emoncms.org as normal, see section on “Using Emoncms” in the [emoncms documentation](https://github.com/emoncms/emoncms/blob/master/readme.md).
+10) Configure Emoncms.org as normal, see section on “Using Emoncms” in the [emoncms documentation](https://github.com/emoncms/emoncms/blob/master/readme.md).

 ### EmonESP